Virus transmission from mother to child before birth or during delivery is possible, says ICMR

 Issuing medical guidance for the treatment of pregnant women the ICMR asked hospitals to consider segregating a mother – who has Covid-19, or is a suspected case – from her child in separate rooms until the mother’s transmission-based precautions are discontinued.
 Obstetric units must also ensure that in such instances, the woman is appropriately isolated, it added.

-Healthcare providers should create a plan to address the possibility of a decreased workforce, a potential shortage of personal protective equipment, limited isolation rooms, and should maximise the use of telehealth for prenatal care, the medical bady said.
+Healthcare providers should create a plan to address the possibility of a decreased workforce, a potential shortage of personal protective equipment, limited isolation rooms, and should maximise the use of telehealth for prenatal care, the medical body said.

 The recommendations are based on guidelines from international disease control agencies and publications, and have been simplified for Indian context, the document stated.
 It is further based on the limited evidence available to date about transmission of the virus that causes Covid-19, and knowledge of other viruses that cause severe respiratory illness including influenza, severe acute respiratory syndrome coronavirus, and the Middle East Respiratory Syndrome coronavirus, the ICMR said.